itsmariodias/suspicious-activity-recognition/README.md

-# Suspicious Activity Recognition
+# Suspicious Activity Recognition:
-Action Recognition Model to detect Suspicious activties through Surveillance videos
+Action Recognition Model to detect Suspicious activties through Surveillance videos.
+Developed for the project "Armed, Injured and other Suspicious Activity Recognition using Drone Surveillance"[^note] as part of the internship at Bennet University ([Leadingindia.ai](https://leadingindia.ai/)).

 ### Dataset used :
  https://www.kaggle.com/mateohervas/dcsass-dataset